hashicorp/terraform/website/docs/backends/types/artifactory.html.md

 Stores the state as an artifact in a given repository in [Artifactory](https://www.jfrog.com/artifactory/).

+Optionally stores the lock as another artifact in a repository in Artifactory.

 Generic HTTP repositories are supported, and state from different configurations may be kept at different subpaths within the repository.